-Imagine a practice that keeps growing steadily with new business calls and inquiries every week.
+Imagine a practice that keeps growing steadily and your website generating new business calls and enquiries every week.

 Right now, where does most of your new business come from?
-I have two main sources – referrals and the Internet.
+I have two main sources – referrals and Google search.

 For me and other businesses, the absolute best are referrals.
 The problem I have with referrals is that they cannot be scaled or relied on.
-Day to day, month to month, I prefer a source of new business where I have more control.
+Day to day, month to month, I prefer a source of new business that is predictable.

 SEO for your accountancy practice will create a dependable source of new business.

 Read our SEO case study for accountants.

 I found my new accountant in the UK while searching for information on cross border VAT between the UK and Ireland, and what I needed to do when invoicing US clients.
 The accounting company website I found had a lot of blog posts on VAT.
 I read enough to engage their services rather than figure it all out myself.

 Do you target certain markets?
 Construction companies, start-ups, retail, engineering companies, e-commerce – you get the idea.
 Is your service based around Xero or Kashflow, do you really need to meet your clients?

 Are you a forensic accountant?
 A specialist in VAT, corporate finance, family businesses, tax, payroll, or do you offer cost or project accountancy services?

 Or do you have a mix of clients but they are all based in one area?